Commitment To Diversity

 Numerous families in our school community call countries other than the United States their country of origin.
 Families come from all parts of the world, including Asia, Europe, the Middle East, Australia, Mexico and Russia.
 These families are strongly encouraged, and many do, share their experiences, customs and language with the Pembroke Hill community.

-Of the school’s total enrollment of 1,174, there are 596 boys and 578 girls.
-These students represent a variety of socioeconomic, religious, ethnic and racial backgrounds; students of color represent 24.7 percent of the school population.
+Of the school’s total enrollment of 1,165, there are 600 boys, 563 girls and 2 non-binary students.
+These students represent a variety of socioeconomic, religious, ethnic and racial backgrounds; students of color represent 29 percent of the school population.
 The diversity of our faculty and staff is another priority of Pembroke Hill.
 Currently, 14 percent of our teachers, staff, assistants and coaches are persons of color.

 Some students are members of Pembroke Hill multigenerational families; others are the first in their families to attend PHS or any independent school.
 Twenty percent of our students are children of alumni.
 Our students live in a variety of family situations: two-parent homes, single-parent homes.
 Some children are living with extended family such as grandparents, aunts and uncles.
 Others are living in blended families.